farhit1/vtbot/README.md

 ## Features
 ### For users
-- Send message from one social network to another
+- Sending message from one social network to another
 - Hide your social network login
 - Stop receiving messages or mute concrete sender